Johniecache/MacroPad/log_analyzer/README.md

 # Rust Log Analyzer
-A simple Rust-based CLI tool that parses and filters input logs from the MacroPad.
+This tool reads log files generated during MacroPad usage, applies various filters, and outputs a clean analysis of the key usage, timing, or error detection (depending on input) through a multithreaded program.

 ## Overview
-This tool reads log files generated during MacroPad usage, applies various filters, and outputs a clean analysis of the key usage, timing, or error detection (depending on input) through a multithreaded program.
+The .rs file is the source code to the executable that is provided.
+The .exe file is what will need to go into the MacroPad folder.
+Instructions for how to set the source code as a .exe file is provided below.

 ## Features
 - Parses raw log files